 “So the following week, I had surgery.
 They took out one lobe of my lung and the associated lymph nodes.
 And only after they did biopsy tests on the tissue they took were they able to confirm that it was lung cancer – and that they’d got it all.

 “Karen made it possible for me to say to my daughter, you’re not going to lose another parent to lung cancer.
 I can’t thank her enough.”

 Shan now has regular check-ups and the medical team will continue to monitor her progress for the next five years.
 She takes part in our online forum, replying to posts about surgery and treatments similar to her own.

 She added, “I am fitter now after my surgery than ever before.
 I’ve never done a 5k run before!

 “I was shocked to see in the paper the other day how low the 10-year survival rates for lung cancer are, and how little they’ve improved over the last decade.
 I’m glad I didn’t see them before my operation – but I realise that the survival rates for people with cancers found early, like mine, are incomparably better”.

 Shan advises anyone with any of the key symptoms to go to their doctor and get themselves checked out.
-She sometimes engages with other people affected by lung cancer on the Roy Castle Lung Cancer Foundation online forum on the Health Unlocked platform.
+She often engages with other people affected by lung cancer on the Roy Castle Lung Cancer Foundation online forum on the Health Unlocked platform.
 You can visit that at https://healthunlocked.com/lungcancer